spiral/docs/docs/en/security/authentication.md

     // ... storages
 ]
 ```

+This allows you to specify which implementation of the `TokenStorageInterface` should be retrieved from the container
+by default.

 Keep in mind that you can also create your own custom implementations of the `TokenStorageInterface` if the provided
 implementations do not meet your needs.
 This allows you to use any storage mechanism that you choose for storing